dlstreamer/dlstreamer/docs/source/dev_guide/yolo_models.md

 # YOLO Models

-This page illustrates how to prepare models from the **YOLO** family for integration with the Deep Learning Streamer pipeline.
+This article describes how to prepare models from the **YOLO** family for integration with the Deep Learning Streamer pipeline.

 > **NOTE:** The instructions provided below are comprehensive, but for convenience,